ruifigueira/playwright-crx/docs/src/trace-viewer.md

 ### Source

-As you hover over each action of your test the line of code for that action is highlighted in the source panel.
+When you click on an action in the sidebar, the line of code for that action is highlighted in the source panel.

 ![showing source code tab in trace viewer](https://github.com/microsoft/playwright/assets/13063165/daa8845d-c250-4923-aa7a-5d040da9adc5)